openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/Converting_Model.md

          mo --input_model ocr.onnx --input data,seq_len --input_shape [-1,150,200,1],[-1]

-To optimize memory consumption for models with undefined dimensions in run-time, Model Conversion API provides the capability to define boundaries of dimensions.
+To optimize memory consumption for models with undefined dimensions in run-time, model conversion API provides the capability to define boundaries of dimensions.
 The boundaries of undefined dimension can be specified with ellipsis.
 For example, launch model conversion for the ONNX OCR model and specify a boundary for the batch dimension: